Team Burnout Is Real and Your Workflow Is the Cause

 Is there a silver bullet?

 In order to prevent burnout, you have to manage your team workload more effectively.
 The goals for your team should be set according to their capacity.
 Look at SMART (Specific, Measurable, Agreed, Relevant, Tangible) goal-setting practices, consistently achieving ambitious yet realistic goals keeps morale and engagement high.

-Visualise your workflow
+Visualize your workflow

 This is the crucial component in preventing burnout.
 Limit the amount of work that is allowed to be in progress at a time – do not start more tasks if the old work has not been completed, no matter how pressing the deadline or demanding the customer.
 Setup WIP limits suitable for your team.
 They should be high enough to keep each team member occupied but low enough that no task is left idle.

 What should you and your team do when the WIP limit is hit?
 Here are a few things to think about – is there any work that is not finished?
 Work on it.
 If there isn’t (which is unlikely) do not start new work unless you absolutely can’t avoid it.
-It will make all other work slower, riskier and more difficult.
+It will make all other work slower, riskier, and more difficult.
 Take a break and have a chat with your teammates.